 The Church is open daily for private prayer from 7:00 am- 4:00 pm (later on Fridays of Lent because of the Stations of the Cross at 6 PM).
 Just remember to practice social distancing from others who may be praying, and if there are others in church, please keep your mask on.
 If there are not, you may feel free to remove your mask until you leave church.

 - Attendance is limited to 80 people per Mass to allow for appropriate distancing.
 Please know we have not reached that limit for any one Mass yet.
 Also, the basement is available for overflow seating should we need it.

 - The sound on the Smart TV in the basement is fixed and so overflow seating, or for those who would feel more comfortable for your or your children's sake, is available down in the Parish Hall.

 - All three of our Sunday Masses usually average between 45-60 people in church, so there should usually not be any problem with finding a seat if you choose to attend in person.

 Distribution of Holy Communion

-At weekday Masses at St Denis, the distribution of Holy Communion begins as soon as Father Brian has gone into the sacristy to wash his hands and put on his protective gear, and Father will be in the sanctuary for about another 10 minutes after that to give Holy Communion to anyone who was not at Mass.
+At weekday Masses at St Denis, the distribution of Holy Communion begins as soon as Father Brian has gone into the sacristy to wash his hands and put on his protective gear.
+The Rosary is prayed in church once Communion is over, and everyone is invited to join in praying the Rosary.

 For Sunday Masses, since the distribution of Holy Communion begins the same way and lasts about 10 minutes, the distribution of Holy Communion outside of that time frame usually will not be available.